Set up Standard Interface Communication with MELFA

 |

-The connection test is for testing purposes only.
-Once the connection is established successfully, it disconnects automatically.
-You can see the logs Client connected and Client disconnected on the Console tab of the Mech-Vision log window. |
+The connection test is for testing purposes only; once successfully established, the connection will automatically disconnect.
+You can view the Client connected and Client disconnected logs on the Console tab of the Mech-Vision Log window. |